 Volunteering for local trail projects will also provide you with an entirely new perspective on what it takes to build and maintain a world-class trail system.
 Thanks, and see you on the trail!

-Scott Reid is an open space and trails planner for the Town of Breckenridge.
+Scott Reid is an open space, trails and recreation director for the Town of Breckenridge.
 He has more than a decade of experience designing, building and maintaining trails. www.BreckenridgeTrails.org